rangle/angular-training-slides/slides/src/content/forms.md

 ## Template Driven Forms (1/2)

 - Uses Angular 2 directives for a markup-oriented approach
-- `#signupForm="ngForm"` tells Angular to supply the ngForm directive and store the form in `signupForm`
+- `#signupForm="ngForm"` enhances the form through the use of the `ngForm` directive.
+- `signupForm` will become a variable with access to NgForm directive properties and methods
 - `ngSubmit` handles form submission by calling the supplied method
 - `ngModel` turns form fields to `FormControl`s using the element name